thomastan99/Capstone/README.md

 **Data Merging**
 Under the folder data_preprocessing,
 We merge the 3 datasets in the file data_merging.ipynb.
-We will get these 3 tables under the capstone dataset in GBQ that can be used in the models
+The merged datasets are reflected as tables under the capstone dataset in GBQ.
+These tables can be used in the models later on.
+The 3 tables are named as such:
     - cri_data
     - cri_compustat_data
     - cri_compustat_yfinance_data